 Autumn semester 2020 regarding COVID-19

+KTH has adapted the campus environment based on the recommendations from the government and authorities.
 If the spread of infection increases and the Public Health Authority issues new recommendations, KTH could modify its decisions for the semester.

 Classes and exams